 I was born out of collaboration between many different people, companies and governments, with many different ideas, values and backgrounds.
 Now, even my so-called ‘custodians’ cannot agree on what I am and how they should collaborate.

 I am asking you, therefore, when you speak on my behalf or when you propose policies and rules that affect me, to think about my nature and my potential.
 I am asking you to give me the opportunity to keep helping people find and build their own power and their own futures, so they can truly expand what is possible for all of humanity.

-Konstantinos Komaitis is a veteran of developing and analysing Internet policy to ensure an open and global Internet.
+Konstantinos Komaitis is a veteran of developing and analyzing Internet policy to ensure an open and global Internet.
 Konstantinos has spent almost ten years in active policy development and strategy as a Senior Director at the Internet society.
-Before that, he spent 7 years as a senior lecturer at the university of Strathclyde, Glasgow, UK, where we was researching and teaching Internet policy.
-Konstantinos is a public speaker having talked at many events around the world, including a TedX talk, and a writer having written for various outlets including Brookings, Slate, TechDirt, EuroActive.
+Before that, he spent 7 years as a senior lecturer at the university of Strathclyde, Glasgow, UK, where he researched and taught Internet policy.
+Konstantinos is a public speaker having talked at many events around the world, including a TedX talk, and a writer having written for various outlets including Brookings, Slate, TechDirt, and EuroActive.
 He holds two Master degrees and a doctorate and he is the author of a book on domain name regulation.
-He also co-hosts the “Internet of Humans Podcast”.
+He co-hosts the “Internet of Humans Podcast”.
 He is currently a non-resident fellow and a senior researcher at the Lisbon Council, and a non-resident fellow in DFRLab at the Atlantic Council.